-Lastly you will want to remove the vinyl or Dur-lar stencil prior the the paint completely dries.
-This is an important step to remember because the longer you wait the worst the stencil paint will be when you remove.
+Lastly, you will want to remove the vinyl or Dur-lar stencil prior to the paint completely dries.
+This is an important step to remember because the longer you wait the worst the stencil paint will be when you remove it.

 Removal Of Stencil – Success!

 With your paint not completely dry start to remove your stencil.
 Start at one corner and grab with your weeding tools or pin.
-Slowly remove, preferrably going against the grain of the wood sign pulling across the wood sign taking into account the small pieces and details which may not come off as easy.
-In fact the vinyl may rip which is totally normal.
+Slowly remove, preferably going against the grain of the wood sign pulling across the wood sign taking into account the small pieces and details which may not come off as easy.
+In fact, the vinyl may rip which is totally normal.
 Continue to remove the vinyl until completely gone.
-Then return and remove the detail vinyl with you weeding tool taking extreme care as you remove.
+Then return and remove the detail vinyl with your weeding tool taking extreme care as you remove it.